-In a death phobic culture, grief is the great scourge, the intruder; it is treated, contained, and managed.
+In a death-phobic culture, grief is the great scourge, the intruder; it is treated, contained, and managed.
 Death phobia begets grief illiteracy.
 In a sane, intact culture, grief is wisdom.
 Grief means that you get it.
 This continuing education presentation will yearn in the direction of intactness, deep culture, and that particular wisdom that is our birthright.
 Stephen will be sharing some of his insight as he did in the documentary Grief Walker.

-This Web Conference is designed to help clinicians:
+This web conference is intermediate instructional level and designed to help clinicians:

-If you have any questions about this event, or would like more information, please contact us here.
+If you have any questions about this event or would like more information, please contact us here.

-Stephen Jenkinson, MTS, MSW is a spiritual activist, teacher, author, storyteller, ceremonialist, and farmer.
+Stephen Jenkinson, MTS, MSW, is a spiritual activist, teacher, author, storyteller, ceremonialist, and farmer.
 He has master’s degrees in theology from Harvard University and in social work from the University of Toronto (Social Work).
 Upon completion of an apprenticeship with a musician storyteller, he worked with people who were dying and their loved ones.
 As an assistant professor in a prominent Canadian medical school, he is now an advocate and educator in the helping professions.
 Stephen was a former program director for a major hospital in Canada, and he consults hospice organizations and redefines what it means to die well.

 Stephen is the author of Homecoming: The Haiku Sessions (a live recorded teaching, 2012), How it All Could Be: A work book for dying people and those who love them (2009), Angel and Executioner: Grief and the Love of Life (a live recorded teaching, 2009), and Money and The Soul’s Desires: A Meditation (2002).
 He is also a contributing author to Palliative Care - Core Skills and Clinical Competencies (2007).
 Stephen is also the subject of Griefwalker, a National Film Board of Canada feature length film documentary (2008).
-He teaches what he has learned at the Orphan Wisdom School which he created in 2010.
+He teaches what he has learned at the Orphan Wisdom School, which he created in 2010.

 Stephen is revolutionizing the way people grieve and die in North America.
 In addition to his work with grief, Stephen is a traditional canoe builder, sculptor, and farmer whose house won a Governor General’s Award for architecture.
 Stephen travels and teaches internationally.